annaplaksienko/jewel_simulation_studies/README.md

 # jewel_simulation_studies
-Code for the simulation used to study the performance of the jewel method
+Code for the simulation used to study the performance of the _jewel 2.0_ method.

-This will be updated by Monday September 12

-You can generate data with
-–generateData_reqire + data_generation functions

-You can us resulting data, when you open the following files:
+REMEMBER TO CHANGE THE PATH

+Please note that despite my best efforts